pusher/pusher-websocket-swift/README.md

 The different states that the connection can be in are:

-* `Connecting` - the connection is about to attempt to be made
+* `connecting` - the connection is about to attempt to be made
-* `Connected` - the connection has been successfully made
+* `connected` - the connection has been successfully made
-* `Disconnecting` - the connection has been instructed to disconnect and it is just about to do so
+* `disconnecting` - the connection has been instructed to disconnect and it is just about to do so
-* `Disconnected` - the connection has disconnected and no attempt will be made to reconnect automatically
+* `disconnected` - the connection has disconnected and no attempt will be made to reconnect automatically
-* `Reconnecting` - an attempt is going to be made to try and re-establish the connection
+* `reconnecting` - an attempt is going to be made to try and re-establish the connection
-* `ReconnectingWhenNetworkBecomesReachable` - when the network becomes reachable an attempt will be made to reconnect
+* `reconnectingWhenNetworkBecomesReachable` - when the network becomes reachable an attempt will be made to reconnect

 ### Reconnection